ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Parameters {#ssec-iana-ace-groupcomm-parameters-registry}

-IANA is asked to register the following entries to the "ACE Groupcomm Parameters" registry defined in {{Section 11.7 of RFC9594}}.
+IANA is asked to register the following entries to the "ACE Groupcomm Parameters" registry {{ACE.Groupcomm.Parameters}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 * Entry \#1
   * Name: group_senderId